 Just then, Barker the palace dog bounced through the vegetable patch.
 Now Barker is quite a silly dog, and also quite greedy, and when he smelled chocolate, his big tongue hung out of his mouth and slobbered.
 Next he started to hunt for the eggs with his wet shiny nose.
 Each time he found an egg, he went, “Woof, woof,” and before Bertie could do anything about it, he ate it up.
 Bertie thought that he ought to stop Barker eating all the eggs, but when you are a frog, and no longer a brave prince with a prince’s sword at your side, even a silly dog like Barker can seem quite frightening.
 So Bertie pretended not to notice Barker, and went on telling the other pond life stories about Easter time.
 When Barker had eaten six whole chocolate eggs, he started to dig a hole in the ground with his paws, and he buried all the other eggs, and covered them up with earth.

 The next morning was Easter Sunday, and after church, Princess Beatrice led all the children into the garden, and they started hunting for the eggs.
 They looked behind the cauliflower, the cabbages, and even behind the beetroot, although none of them wanted to go near the beetroot very much.

 But they couldn’t find any of the eggs.
 Not a single one!

 “Oh, that’s funny,” said Princess Beatrice.
 “I’m sure they are here somewhere.”

-“These are stupid children,” said the her step-mother, who is very wicked and rather horrid.
+“These are stupid children,” said her stepmother, who is very wicked and rather horrid.

-And some of the children started to cry, because they were looking forward so very much to finding the eggs.
+Some of the children started to cry, because they were looking forward to finding the eggs so very much.

 Colin the carp said, “Well now, Prince Bertie the Frog.
 Just see what you’ve done.
 You’ve upset the little children because you’re so greedy.”